 While Raynaud’s is usually a harmless condition, it can also occur in people with underlying rheumatologic or vascular disease.
 In that case, the Raynaud’s may be associated with small pits or ulcerations in the fingers or toes that are difficult to heal.

-“Any patients who have Raynaud’s and associated skin changes, including tightening or thickening of the skin, nail changes, or cracks and sores that don’t heal, should get checked out,” Dr. Evans says.
+“Any patients who have Raynaud’s and associated skin changes, including tightening or thickening of the skin, nail changes, or cracks and sores that don’t heal, should get checked out,” Dr. Bishop says.

 It’s important to talk to your doctor if you have cold extremities and these symptoms: